eduwr/algorithms-1/dynamic-connectivity/README.md

 # Percolation Threshold of a system

 This application uses Monte Carlo Simulation to calculate the percolation threshold of a system based on the proportion of open sites.
-The system is always a square matrix.
+On this simmulation the system is always a square matrix.

 ## Classes